ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 [Node.js][nodejs] provides an extensible and fast platform for web servers, proxies and middle-tier services.
-Comon Node.js applications often involve some form of transform data from one format (e.g., a database or cloud store) to another (e.g., an HTML or JSON page).
+Comon Node.js applications often involve some data transformation from one data format (e.g., a database or cloud store) to another (e.g., an HTML or JSON page).

-Everyone is familiar with the callback-style of hooking together various JavaScript data components in a Node.js program.
+Most folks are familiar with the callback-style of hooking together various JavaScript data components in a Node.js program.
 However, an often overlooked and very powerful data binding abstraction for Node.js is the [stream][streams] class.

 Streams are an abstract interface for data objects in Node.js which can be readable and/or writable.
-They can be hooked from one to another, in a similar style to Unix pipes -- in fact, the stream operation we'll mostly focus on here is the not-coincidentally-named `pipe()`.
-Some of the advantages of streams over callback-style bindings include:
+They can be hooked from one to another in a similar style to Unix pipes -- in fact, the stream operation we'll mostly focus on here is the not-coincidentally-named `pipe()`.
+Some potential advantages of streams over other binding styles include:

 * Often much less code for the actual binding (can just push into a `pipe()`).
 * Streams can handle pausing / resuming of data flows.
+Implementing classes, however, have to implement this logic internally if supported.
 * Don't have to set specific callbacks or listeners for intermediate data events -- just `pipe()` the stream and forget it.
 * Can avoid buffering by processing data and re-emitting it directly to another